Quasi-adiabatic thermal ensemble preparation in the thermodynamic limit: Conclusion

 \section{Conclusion}

 We investigate the quasi-adiabatic thermal process for preparing thermal ensembles in the thermodynamic limit.
-For nonintegrable spin chains, our numerical results demonstrate that a single parameter is sufficient to reproduce the thermal properties of local observables in the high temperature regime, although the operation time increases exponentially with precision.
+For nonintegrable spin chains, our numerical results combined with a thermodynamic argument indicate that a single parameter is sufficient to reproduce the thermal properties of local observables, although the operation time increases exponentially with precision.
 We also find that time averaging does not improve performance.
 In the integrable transverse-field Ising model, we clarify the differences from the nonintegrable case, which arise from the presence of local conserved quantities.
+In general, fine-tuning of the initial state is required, and the performance is affected by the presence of a quantum phase transition.

+From a broader perspective, thermal ensemble preparation has been studied using both classical and quantum approaches.
+Unlike classical methods, the quasi-adiabatic process encodes thermal properties through coherent quantum dynamics.
+Compared with existing quantum algorithms for thermal state preparation, our approach is purely unitary and does not rely on phase estimation, engineered dissipation, or explicit entropy estimation.
+This makes it potentially suitable for near-term quantum implementations.
+At the same time, our analysis reveals intrinsic limitations governed by adiabatic timescales and the presence of integrability.

-In general, fine-tuning of the initial state and a linear increase of the operation time with system size are required.
-These results highlight the potential and limitations of quantum algorithms for implementing the quasi-adiabatic thermal process.
-An open question is how these results extend to other systems, such as integrable models solvable by the Bethe ansatz or systems in higher spatial dimensions, where the phase transition occurs at finite temperature.
+These results highlight both the potential and limitations of quantum approaches based on quasi-adiabatic thermal process for thermal state preparation.
+An open question is how these results extend to other systems, such as integrable models solvable by the Bethe ansatz or systems in higher spatial dimensions, where phase transitions occur at finite temperature.

 \twocolumngrid